th0r88/jf.si/_posts/2019-1-1-why-it-is-so-important-to-back-up-your-data.md

 ## Portable iOS devices (iPhones, iPads and iPods)

-Nowadays, most iPhones and iPads come with a storage capacity ranging **from 32 to 256 GB** (512GB incoming).
+Nowadays, most iPhones and iPads come with a storage capacity ranging **from 32 to 512 GB**.
 I always recommend the use of iCloud, which I believe is the simplest method, for backing up these devices.
 All iCloud users automatically get free **5 GB of storage** but you can\'t actually back up a lot of content with such limited storage space.

 ### iCloud backup